Water play is an activity that can be enjoyed all year round.

 The great thing about water play is not only can it inspire loud, splashy, active fun but it can be the perfect solution for calming hot, bothered and grumpy kids (and adults too!).
 It can be a therapeutic activity and one where young children can happily play for an extended time, side by side, without much fuss.

-Water play comes in many forms, whether this is in the bath, a water table, the pool or simply splashing out the back with some buckets or tubs of water.
+Water play comes in many forms, whether this is in the bath, water table, the pool or simply splashing out the back with some buckets or tubs of water.
 It can be done solo or with friends.
 It can be indoors or outdoors…yes, the options are endless!

 And it’s not just the entertainment factor that makes water play awesome, it has many important development benefits that cover different key areas to help with children starting school.

 Water play gives many opportunities to develop gross and fine motor skills across the age ranges.
 Young babies love to reach out when water is being poured in front of them, they love to feel the trickle and try to grab the flowing water with an eager grasping hand.

-They develop their small hand muscles when they squeeze bottles, liquid droppers, or wring out sponges and when they scoop, pour, stir and scrub.
-They also refine hand eye coordination skills with these tasks.
+Hand eye coordination skills are also refined with these tasks.
 Painting the fence or paving with a paintbrush and small bucket of water helps develop young children’s fine motor skills ready for later writing development.

 Water play is an open ended activity, which allows children to make discoveries and explore outcomes.
 Simple things like watching objects sink or float develops problem solving skills as they begin to learn why and how things happen.